Guide

 - Citation data depth is the best-in-class signal

-- Closed source — agent explanations limited to what Profound chooses to expose
+- Closed source; agent explanations limited to what Profound exposes

-Pricing: custom (reported starts ~$499/month).
-Best for: enterprise teams with existing Profound contracts who want their engineers to build an internal MCP adapter.
+Pricing: custom (reported starts around $499/month).
+Best for: enterprise teams with existing Profound contracts who can justify writing an internal adapter.

 Full comparison: Foglift vs Profound →